mirzawaqasahmed/f5-big-iq-lab/docs/class1/module5/lab1.rst

 Modify the Virtual Address to 10.1.10.111 and the serverAddresses to 10.1.20.110 and 10.1.20.111.

-4. Click on  ``Format JSON``, ``Validate JSON`` and ``Validate AS3 Declaration``.
-Make sure the Declaration is valid!

-.. note:: Ignore the schemaVersion error.
-Note the schema validator is using AS3.6 and we are using AS3.7.
+3. Using Postman, use the **BIG-IQ Token (david)** collections to authenticate you on the BIG-IQ and save the token.
+   If your token expires, obtain a new token by resending the ``BIG-IQ Token (david)``.

+   ..
+WARNING:: The token timeout is set to 5 min.
+If you get the 401 authorization error, request a new token.

-5. Using Postman, use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
+4. Use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
 Copy/Paste the AS3 declaration from the validator to the declaration body into Postman:

    POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true

    This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**

-6. Use the **BIG-IQ Check AS3 Deployment Task** collection to ensure that the AS3 deployment is successfull without errors:
+5. Use the **BIG-IQ Check AS3 Deployment Task** collection to ensure that the AS3 deployment is successfull without errors:

    GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>

 .. note:: Notice that the app deployment may take a few minutes.

-7. Logon on **BOS-vBIGIP01.termmarc.com** and verify the Application is correctly deployed in partition Task1.
+6. Logon on **BOS-vBIGIP01.termmarc.com** and verify the Application is correctly deployed in partition Task1.

-8. Logon on **BIG-IQ** as **david**, go to Application tab and check the application is displayed and analytics are showing.
+7. Logon on **BIG-IQ** as **david**, go to Application tab and check the application is displayed and analytics are showing.

 |lab-1-3|